nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Parameters

 * `sdr`: handle to the ION SDR obtained through `ionAttach` or `bp_attach`
-* `*into`: the location in the SDR heap where data should be written into
+* `into`: the location in the SDR heap where data should be written into
-* `from`: this is a location in memory where data should copied from
+* `*from`: this is a location in memory where data should be copied from
 * `length`: this is the size to be written

 Return Value

-* address of the allocated space: success
-* 0: Failure
+* None

 Description

-Like `sdr_read`, this function will copy length characters from (a location in the heap of the indicated SDR) to the memory location given by into.
-Unlike `sdr_get`, `sdr_stage` requires that from be the address of some allocated object, not just any location within the heap. `sdr_stage`, when called from within a transaction, notifies the SDR library that the indicated object may be updated later in the transaction; this enables the library to retrieve the object's size for later reference in validating attempts to write into some location within the object.
-If length is zero, the object's size is privately retrieved by SDR but none of the object's content is copied into memory.

-`sdr_get` is a macro that uses `sdr_read` to load variables from the SDR address given by heap_pointer; heap_pointer must be (or be derived from) a heap pointer as returned by `sdr_pointer`.
-The size of the variable is used as the number of bytes to copy.
+Copies length characters from the memory location given by from to a location in the SDR heap specified by into.
+The data are written to the shared memory region in which the SDR resides, if any; otherwise, they are written to the file in which the SDR resides.
+This function must be called within a transaction.

 ---